MENU

 FRESH TEA

-Most non-fermented or lightly fermented teas like green, white, and yellow are best when they are fresh.
+Most non-fermented or lightly fermented teas, like green, white, and yellow, are best when they are fresh.
 It is generally accepted that such tea retains its beneficial properties during 1-2 years.
 At the same time, the aroma and taste also fade away and become less intense and bright.
-I have such tea in very limited quantities, so as not to keep it for more than one year.
+I have such tea in limited quantities so as not to keep it for more than one year.
 As a result, I always have fresh tea, trying to get the highest quality, first spring harvest.

 ORGANIC TEA

-Even though most of the tea today is produced using chemical pesticides, I am very concerned about having a truly noble drink.
-All my teas are 100% organic and have gone through all necessary certifications.
-Such tea is produced in limited quantities and I'm very proud to share with you all these treasures.
+Even though most tea today is produced using chemical pesticides, I am very concerned about having a truly noble drink.
+All my teas are 100% organic and have gone through all the necessary certifications.
+Such tea is produced in limited quantities, and I'm very proud to share with you all these treasures.

-P.S.
-There are a few aged teas without such relevant information due to their age!
+P.S. a few aged teas are without such relevant information due to their age!

 AUTHENTIC TEA

 The tea market is constantly changing.
-As elsewhere, the old is replaced by the new and it becomes more difficult to understand what the story is about.
-Thanks to my friendship with farmers, producers, and tea experts from different countries, I have the opportunity to obtain the highest quality teas made using traditional methods.
-These people pay special attention to the quality of raw material, tea plant varietals or cultivars, and the nuances of the production technology.
-One of the main goals is to give people a correct idea of why these teas have become loved by millions all over the world.
+As elsewhere, the old is replaced by the new, making it more difficult to understand the story.
+Thanks to my friendship with farmers, producers, and tea experts from different countries, I can obtain the highest quality teas made using traditional methods.
+These people pay special attention to the quality of raw materials, tea plant varietals or cultivars, and the nuances of the production technology.
+One of the main goals is to give people a correct idea of why these teas have become loved by millions worldwide.

 STORAGE CONDITIONS

-There is a separate world in the tea industry called "AGED TEA".
-Special tea is being aged under special conditions for years and even decades to help tea develop into a more complex and interesting drink.
+There is a separate world in the tea industry called "AGED TEA."
+Special tea is aged under special conditions for years and even decades to help it develop into a more complex and interesting drink.
 These storage conditions play a key role.
-All aged teas in our collection have been stored in a special environment that changes tea taste in the right way.
-It is very important for me that my friends drink a high-quality and noble product!
+All aged teas in our collection have been stored in a special environment that changes tea taste correctly.
+It is essential for me that my friends drink a high-quality and noble product!

 CHINA CLASSICS